jaheikki/cucumber-selenide-allure/README.md

 ## Latest news:

 18.8.2020 Upgrade to Cucumber 5.
-NOTE: unfortunately the demo UI has become unstable due to some mandatory dockerfile changes so makes this repo less useful in demo sense.
+NOTE: unfortunately the demo UI has become unstable due to some mandatory dockerfile changes so makes this repo less useful in demo sense :( :( :(

 27.9.2019: Replaced log4j with logback + simple DataTable example in feature file (Scenario: Order a product from a catalog)